RossAscends/STMP/README.md

 #### Top Right

 - (▶️/⏸️) allows for manual disconnect/reconnect to the server.
+- (🛠️) opens a Profile management menu which contains:
   - (🔑) opens a text box for input of the Host key in order to gain the Host role.
     - Once a vlid key has been entered, the page will automatically refresh to show the host controls.
     - **The Host key can be found in the server console at startup.**
     - After the user enters the key and presses Enter, their page will refresh and they will see the Host controls.
   - (⛔) clears the saved Usernames and UniqueID from localStorage.
+    - If you are not the primary Host you will lose any roles you were given.
+    - You will be asked to register a new username next time you sign in on the same browser.

 #### In the Chat Windows